yegor256/codexia/README.md

 A review can be _voted_ (up or down).

-Users have _reputations_, which depend on the amount of votes their reviews collect and the amount of reviews they post.
+Users have _reputations_, which depend on
+1) the amount of votes their reviews collect,
+2) the amount of reviews they post, and
+3) the amount of projects they submitted.

 Projects may get and lose _badges_, according to some rules.
 For example, if a project has a review which is less than 6 months old and